BBVA/mist/README.md

 In this scenario we'll do:

+1 Input from multiple sources:
-1.1. `File Input` - Read domains from an external file.
+   1. `File Input` - Read domains from an external file.
-1.2. `Kafka Input` - Read domains from Kafka topics.
+   2. `Kafka Input` - Read domains from Kafka topics.
-1.3. `CLI Input` - Read domains from CLI.
+   3. `CLI Input` - Read domains from CLI.
+2. Search domains:
-2.1. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
+    1. `Search Domains` - Use MIST function for search related domains / sub-domains from a start domain.
-2.2. `Festin` - Use MIST integration for [Festin](https://github.com/cr0hn/festin) for search related domains / sub-domains from a start domain.
+    2. `Festin` - Use MIST integration for [Festin](https://github.com/cr0hn/festin) for search related domains / sub-domains from a start domain.
 3. `Filter Repeated` - Use MIST function to detect and remove repeated found domains.
 4. `Find OpenPorts` - Search open port for each new domain / sub-domain get from `Fitler Repeated`.
 5. `Dispatcher (80 / 443)` - Split results and send each port to a different queue.
+6. Send results:
-6.1. `Kafka output` - Send found 80 ports to a Kafka topic.
+    1. `Kafka output` - Send found 80 ports to a Kafka topic.
-6.2. `S3 output` - Send found 443 ports to a AWS S3 bucket.
+    2. `S3 output` - Send found 443 ports to a AWS S3 bucket.

 **Use case diagram**